-With the criteria that lunch can’t involve a lot of cooking and meal prep, the prep involved has to be easy enough for this kitchen novice, and the foods have to be healthy and nutritious but also appealing to a toddler, here is the list of toddler lunches that I have found, tried and tested.
+I compiled a list of healthy toddler lunch ideas that I’m willing to eat too and that are really easy and quick to make.
+I thought I’d share because I’m always looking for more meals to make, especially since one day my kids love something and the next, they hate it.
+With the criteria that lunch can’t involve a lot of cooking and meal prep, and the foods have to be nutritious but also appealing to my young kids, here is the list of healthy toddler lunch ideas that my family loves.
 I promise as I get better in the kitchen and acquire new ideas from friends etc., I’ll add more to the list.

 Banana, Peanut Butter and Honey Sandwich